Bear River Migratory Bird Refuge

 Bear River Migratory Bird Refuge is a 74000 acre National Wildlife Refuge in Utah, established in 1928.
 The refuge is part of a national system of fee ownership lands purchased from willing sellers, mostly private property owners.

+Geography

 The refuge encompasses the Bear River and its delta where it flows into the northern part of the Great Salt Lake in eastern Box Elder County.
 It includes a variety of habitats, such as open water, mudflats, wetlands, and uplands.
 The refuge hosts millions of migratory birds each year including species such as bald eagle and tundra swan.
 There are more than 41000 acre of freshwater wetlands.
 The Refuge is approx. 80,000 acres of Federal and State lands that are managed by the U.S. Fish and Wildlife Service.
 The surrounding lands are occupied by multiple hunting clubs along the bird migration route.